 Read more: Planning camping?
 Check essential camping equipment guide here

 #4 What to pack for Scotland?
-Full four seasons packing list
+Full 4 seasons Scotland packing list

 When deciding on what to pack for Scotland, put practicality over fashion and you will be much happier on your trip.
 You can thank me later.
 All the locals and tourists also dress in a practical way, so it will be easy for you to blend in.
-I remember my surprise seeing my colleagues coming to the office in the waterproof jackets thrown over their smart shirts.
+I remember my surprise seeing my colleagues coming to the office in waterproof jackets thrown over their smart shirts.
 After getting to know the Scottish weather, I started doing the same.
+If you already own some outdoorsy clothes, good news, you don’t have to entirely change your travel wardrobe for Scotland.
+There might be some adjustments needed, though.

 - Waterproof jacket – that’s your must-have.
 Go for Gore-tex ones – Check price and model here